 Eligible productions

 We support applications for professional productions only.
-These can be musicals, plays and pantomimes.
+These can be musicals or plays.
 We do not offer grants towards, dance, choir or opera productions.

 If the production is curriculum-related, we will only fund places for the students identifying as Free School Meals/Title 1.